 I found a recipe a while back that uses Pillsbury biscuit dough as a shortcut for creating doughnuts.
 You still have to fry it, but you don’t have to make the dough.
 After my success with steaming Pillsbury dough to make chinese bao, I was curious to try frying the dough to create doughnuts.

 I used Grands biscuit dough.
 I used a round cookie cutter to make a hole in the middle, creating a doughnut shape.
 With the leftover dough, I rolled it up into balls, creating doughnut holes along with my doughnut rings.
 With my second batch of dough, I chose to make donut holes only.
 I divided each dough piece into three smaller pieces and rolled them into balls.

 I don’t like to fry things because I’m always afraid of getting burned and sprayed with the hot oil.
 Surprisingly, these were really easy to fry.
 There was no splashing or loud bubbling of oil.
 Instead, the dough quietly sizzled and bubbled when it hit the oil and it cooked really fast.
 It made the frying fairly painless and easy.

 The end result was pretty good.
 Since you are working with biscuit dough, they do taste a bit buttery and salty.
 However, after rolling them in sugar, they tasted like doughnuts.
 The dough is fluffy and yeasty.
 These reminded me of the fried doughnuts often served at the Chinese buffets.

 These were so easy and quick to make and they satisfied my doughnut fix.
 I’m definitely going to try making these again.
-Next time, I think I’ll add some pretty glazes instead of just rolling them in sugar.
+Next time, I think I’ll add some pretty glazes, like my glazed bubble buns, instead of just rolling them in sugar.

 Fried Pillsbury Doughnuts (adapted from allrecipes)